HouQiming/ama/readme.md

 ### Configure an Existing Project

 To customize development of an existing project, the recommended way is to set up a bidirectional synchronization script like `script/sync.js`.
-The script will update in-repository source files when you change the custom-dialect files, and synchronize back any pulled upstream change.
+The script should update in-repository source files when you change the custom-dialect files, and synchronize back any pulled upstream change.
+The `bisync` module can help with that.

 Please refer to `script/sync.js` and the relevant module code for details.

-### API Reference
+## Documentation

+TODO: custom markdown generation

 TODO: ParseCurrentFile, ParseCode, Node, node-like modules

 ## Contributing

 TODO: ama.cpp features: indent, no (), array types

+TODO: rules: we never stop programmers from building the original code, as idiosyncratic as possible, try to avoid recursion